KhronosGroup/glTF/extensions/MultiVendor/EXT_quantized_attributes/README.md

 ## Overview

-Vertex Attributes, as they are used to render 3D meshes, usually come with 32 bit floating-point precision.
+Vertex attributes, as they are used to render 3D meshes, usually come with 32-bit floating-point precision.
-However, for many applications, this precision is much more than what would actually be required.
+However, for many applications, this precision is much more than is required.
-Therefore, a common optimization to save bandwidth and memory is to use vertex data in a less precise fixed-point format, for example using 16 bits.
+Therefore, a common optimization to save bandwidth and memory is to use vertex data in a less precise fixed-point format, for example, using 16 bits.
-In many cases, this approach does not introduce any visible loss of quality in the rendered image, but it significantly speeds up loading time.
+In many cases, this approach does not introduce any visible quality loss in the rendered image, but it significantly speeds up loading time.
 Moreover, since less memory is needed, it becomes possible to use the same amount of memory for even larger models.

 This extension provides a straightforward method for compression of vertex attributes, using a fixed-point data format with reduced precision.